jtsage/unifi-munin-plugins/README.md

 and the data at the same time.
 That saved a good bit of processing time:

 <p align="center"><img src="https://raw.githubusercontent.com/jtsage/unifi-munin-plugins/master/example-graphs/perf-update.png" /></p>

+Stay tuned for the change to a monolithic single file.
+The savings are extream.

 ## Pull Requests, etc.